 Dying in a palliative care unit or hospice

 Specialised palliative care facilities may be called palliative care units or hospices.
 Some hospices have rooms within a hospital.
 Palliative care units focus on caring for people with a life-limiting illness and aim to maintain quality of life.
 They are run by health professionals who specialise in providing physical and emotional comfort to the patient, and supporting the family before and after the death.

 Palliative care units and hospices are different from most hospital wards.
-Usually quieter and calmer, they have a more homely environment.
+They are usually quieter and calmer, and have a more homely environment.
 Many people value the relaxed surroundings, as well as the skilled staff and expert symptom management.

-- 24-hour care with expert pain and symptom control.
+- Provides 24-hour care with expert pain and symptom control.

 - Allows the patient and their family and friends to focus on being together.